QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 the 'Borrow call up until the end of the scope of the reference receiving the borrow (which could be a variable, a parameter or a temporary value).
 Is is equivalent to doing a 'Move in one direction, then on the other at the end of said scope.
+However, contrary to a move operation, a borrow operation doesn't impose constraints on the source reference, as the value is given back at the end of the operation.
+So a borrow operation would not issue the warnings you get in a move.

 For example, in the context of a local constant:

 ```Ada